• Skip to primary navigation

 • Remove from the oven and allow to cool.

-• Then, divide the ingredients among the 6 bowls accordingly, using about ¼ cup cooked quinoa, lentils, and other ingredients.
+• Then, divide the ingredients among the 6 bowls accordingly, using about ¼ cup of cooked quinoa, lentils, and other ingredients.

 • Add all ingredients to a high-speed blender and blend on high until smooth.